Parbelaez/django_boiler/README.md

     os.environ['DEBUG'] = 'True'
     os.environ['CLOUDINARY_URL'] = 'your_cloudinary_url'
     ```
-*Note: The .env file should not be committed to the repository.*
+*Note: The env.py file should not be committed to the repository.*

 8. Add the environment variables file to the settings.py file:
     ```
-   if os.path.exists('.env'):
+   if os.path.exists('env.py'):
-       import .env
+       import env
     ```

 9. Install the following packages:
     ```
     pip install dj_database_url
+    pip install psycopg
     ````
-This package allows you to use the DATABASE_URL environment variable to configure the database.
+The dj_database_url package allows you to use the DATABASE_URL environment variable to configure the database.
+The psycopg package is a PostgreSQL adapter for Python.

 10. Add the following to the settings.py file:
     ```